Franklin0770/megaenvironment/README.md

 - Assemble files and produce a ROM output in various ways;
 - Some basic versioning, useful for producing multiple builds and be able to distinguish between them;
 - Shortcuts to manage and organise your project folder;
-- Speaking of versioning and file managament, you can also backup your project quickly;
+- Speaking of versioning and file management, you can also backup your project quickly;
 - Run ROMs with mostly Windows emulators (you need to set a system variable for this!);
 - Utilise nearly every option available of the assembler, using the UI-friendly settings screen of VS Code;
 - Avoid to include build tools or such, the extension downloads the necessary files to compile.